dsheiko/ng-backbone/doc/view/subviews.md

 # Subviews

+When subview are specified in `@Component`, ngBackbone binds them gracefully on "component-did-update" event.
+> Once successfully bound subview object stays untouched, but whenever new nodes coming up within parent view match a subview selector the new view instance gets created and attached to parent `this.views` map
+> ngBackbone allows subview selector to match mutiple element.
+In this case it creates a subview per matched element

 We can make our view to create automatically nested views by specifying a list of view constructors:

 ```javascript